platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ### Cron

 When a cron job is triggered, the activity contains all the [job's information](../../create-apps/app-reference.md#crons).
-In that example, the cron is scheduled to run every five minutes (`5 * * * *`), runs `sleep 60 && echo sleep-60-finished && date` and timeouts after 86400 seconds.
+The following example response was triggered by a setting where the cron is scheduled to run every five minutes (`5 * * * *`) with the command `sleep 60 && echo sleep-60-finished && date` and times out after 86,400 seconds.

-To get details about your cron, see the `parameters` property:
+To get details about the configured cron job, see the `parameters` property:

 ``` json
 ...